Finance: Common Fund

 The Common Fund is about every parish seeing itself as part of the big picture and giving generously and sacrificially.
 This means parishes are able to help fund work and worship in places where people contribute to the big picture in amazing ways but do not have the financial resources to meet the cost of ministry.

 It is how we express being one body by doing more together than we could ever do alone.

 What is it?

 Common Fund is money given by congregations in every parish in the Diocese of London.
 It is collected from rich and poor parishes, to provide and support clergy, and to further our work in every parish, across London.
-That is why our contributions are called the 'Common Fund'; they are made by everyone, for everyone.
-Generous giving by congregations enables the Diocese to respond to the London Challenge; to maintain ministry and enable mission in all parts of the Diocese of London.
+That is why our contributions are called the ‘Common Fund’; they are made by everyone, for everyone.
+Generous giving by congregations enables the Diocese to live out Capital Vision 2020; to maintain ministry and enable mission in all parts of the Diocese of London.